Microsoft Teams Development Overview

 Using the Fluent UI framework, we can ensure that our custom Teams content has the look & feel of it's environment.

-Used in all of the Office 365 interface, this framework offers a set of styles and visual components to use in your app.
+Also used in all of the Microsoft 365 interface, this framework offers a set of styles and visual components to use in your app.

-- Branding your apps with Fluent UI framework
+- Styling your apps with Fluent UI framework

 - Integrating Fluent UI components